TobiasDemoor/Software/Bases de Datos/Redis.md

 However, note that if nodes B and B1 fail at the same time, Redis Cluster will not be able to continue to operate.

 ### Redis Cluster consistency guarantees
-Redis Cluster does not guarantee **strong consistency**.
+Redis Cluster does not guarantee **[[Consistencia Fuerte|strong consistency]]**.
 In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.

 The first reason why Redis Cluster can lose writes is because it uses asynchronous replication.
 This means that during writes the following happens: